 The spring claw must be attached to the body before the bridge can be installed.
 Center the claw in the spring cavity so it sits 1/16" below the surface of the body.
-The holes for the fixing screws are already drilled.
+The Holes for the fixing screws are already drilled.
 Attach the claw using the 2 long screws provided, lubricate with Wilkinson "Slipstick" and screw the claw in place.

-Install one spring in the centre of the spring block with enough tension on the claw to hold the bridge in place.
-This will hold the bridge in place whilst you line up the neck in the body
+Lining up the neck with the body and bridge.